 Breakin’ Rappin’ Poppin’ and Graffin’: A Rockumentary, Presented by Mass.
 Rock Against Racism (1985 June 9) from UMass Boston Archives on Vimeo.

 The digitized and described Massachusetts Rock Against Racism collection of videos will be available online soon.
 Keep visiting this site for more information and for updates.

 If you have questions about the Massachusetts Hip-Hop Archive, please contact an archivist at UMass Boston or connect with the project on Facebook.

-University Archives & Special Collections in the Joseph P. Healey Library at UMass Boston was established in 1981 as a repository to collect archival material in subject areas of interest to the university, as well as the records of the university itself.
-The mission and history of UMass Boston guide the collection policies of University Archives & Special Collections, with the university’s urban mission and strong support of community service reflected in the records of and related to urban planning, social welfare, social action, alternative movements, community organizations, war and social consequence, and local history related to neighboring communities.
-To learn more, visit blogs.umb.edu/archives.
+University Archives & Special Collections in the Joseph P. Healey Library at UMass Boston collects materials related to the university’s history, as well as materials that reflect the institution’s urban mission and strong support of community service, notably in collections of records of urban planning, social welfare, social action, alternative movements, community organizations, and local history related to neighboring communities.